Master by Research (MRes) is a one-year research-focused postgraduate programme delivered at the Institute of Cancer Therapeutics.

 You will need to achieve an overall score of at least 6.0, with at least 5.5 in each of the four sub-tests (speaking, listening, reading, writing).
 Testing facilities are available at most British Council overseas offices.
 When you take the test, you should ask for a copy of your Test Report Form to be sent to the University.

-All module information is for 2024 and is subject to change.
+All module information is for 2025 entry, and is subject to change.

 The programme consists of three components, adding to the total of 180 credits required to complete a Master's degree.